rshrinivasan/RepData_PeerAssessment1/PA1_template.md

 # Q1 - Create a new factor variable in the dataset with two levels – “weekday”
 # and “weekend” indicating whether a given date is a weekday or weekend day.

-# convert the data factor variable into dates
+# convert the date factor variable into dates
 activityfilled$date <- as.Date(activityfilled$date, "%Y-%m-%d")

 # add new column to dataframe to indicate type of day